 Cause: An Oracle Connect server started by the daemon was not able to connect or register back with the daemon.

 Action: Try to connect again.

-Action: Increase the Connect timeout value for the server workspace in the WS Info. section of the daemon configuration.
+Action: Increase the Connect timeout value for the server workspace in the Workspace General tab.